 Located at the End of the Oregon Trail Interpretative Center, 1726 Washington Street, Oregon City, OR 97045 (503) 657-9336 Open Daily 11am – 4pm.

-You can find our volunteers in the gardens 10:30 am – 1 pm on Mondays, March – October and on the second Saturday beginning in April (in place of the following Monday).
+You can find our volunteers in the gardens 10:30 am – 1 pm on Wednesdays, April – October.
 Contact for volunteering is Sharon Andrews.

 Master Gardeners have been involved with this project since 2004.
 The site includes a demonstration kitchen garden with vegetables and herbs representing varieties grown by early settlers in Oregon.
 There are also apple trees, grapes, hops, herbs and flowers.